Voynich manuscript: Other theories

 Baresch's letter bears some resemblance to a hoax that orientalist Andreas Müller once played on Athanasius Kircher.
 Müller sent some unintelligible text to Kircher with a note explaining that it had come from Egypt, and asking him for a translation.
 Kircher reportedly solved it.
 It has been speculated that these were both cryptographic tricks played on Kircher to make him look foolish.

 Raphael Mnishovsky, the friend of Marci who was the reputed source of the Bacon story, was himself a cryptographer and apparently invented a cipher which he claimed was uncrackable (c.
 1618).
 This has led to the speculation that Mnishovsky might have produced the Voynich manuscript as a practical demonstration of his cipher and made Baresch his unwitting test subject.
 Indeed, the disclaimer in the Voynich manuscript cover letter could mean that Marci suspected some kind of deception.

-In his 2006 book, Nick Pelling proposed that the Voynich manuscript was written by 15th-century North Italian architect Antonio Averlino (also known as "Filarete"), a theory broadly consistent with the radiocarbon dating.
+In his 2006 book, Nick Pelling proposed that the Voynich manuscript was written by 15th-century Florentine architect Antonio Averlino (also known as Filarete), a theory broadly consistent with the radiocarbon dating.
 Jules Janick and Arthur O. Tucker, based on plant and animal identification, and the kabbalah map of central Mexico (folio 86v), argued that it was composed in Mexico between 1562 and 1572.